polyphony-chat/docs/docs/Protocol Specifications/core.md

    mostly out of the scope of this specification.
 6. Users rely on their home server for identity key certification, without the home server possessing the identity.
+7. Communication with home servers happens through TLS protected communication channels, such as `https` for HTTP and `wss` for WebSockets.

 ## 3. APIs and underlying communication protocols